KRFOSS/kali-docs/arm/raspberry-pi-with-luks-full-disk-encryption/index.md

 kali@kali:~$ umount /mnt/chroot
 ```

-Now we delete the existing 2nd partition on the SD card and recreate an empty one, which we will set up for LUKS encryption.
+Now we delete the existing 2nd partition on the SD card and recreate an empty one, which we will set up for LUKS encryption:

 ```console
 kali@kali:~$ echo -e "d\n2\nw" | fdisk /dev/sdb
 kali@kali:~$ echo -e "n\np\n2\n\n\nw" | fdisk /dev/sdb
 ```

-Unplug your SD card and plug it back in to have the new partitions register, then start setting up your encrypted partition.
+Unplug your SD card and plug it back in to have the new partitions register, then start setting up your encrypted partition:

 ```console
 kali@kali:~$ cryptsetup -v -y --cipher aes-xts-plain64 --key-size 256 luksFormat /dev/sdb2